Sharp asymptotics for the solutions of the three-dimensional massless Vlasov-Maxwell system with small data: Introduction

 can reach $0$ in finite time.
 The consequence is that if $f$ does not initially vanish for small velocities, the Vlasov-Maxwell system could not admit a local classical solution.
 This issue is reflected in the energy estimates through, schematically,

 where $\psi$ is a homogeneous function of degree $0$ in $v$.
-One cannot hope to close such an estimate using say Grönwall inequality due to the factor of $\frac{1}{|v|}$ appearing in the error term on the right hand side.
+One cannot hope to close such an estimate using say the Gr\"onwall inequality due to the factor of $\frac{1}{|v|}$ appearing in the error term on the right hand side.
 In \cite{dim4}, we take advantage of the strong decay rate of the electromagnetic field, given by the high dimensions, to prove that the velocity support of $f$ remains bounded away from $0$ if initially true.
 The slow decay of $F$ in dimension $3$ forces us to exploit the null structure of the equations satisfied by the characteristics of \eqref{characintro} in order to recover this result.
 The strong decay rate satisfied by the radial component of the electric field $\rho (F)$ plays a fundamental role here.
 We point out that this difficulty is not present in the Einstein-Vlasov system as the Vlasov equation can be written, for a metric $g$ and defined in terms of the cotangent variables, as

 One can observe that the homogeneity in $v$ of the non linearity of the Vlasov equation is the same than the one of $|v| \partial_t+v^i \partial_i$, so that the velocity part of the characteristics cannot reach $0$ in finite time time.
+Local existence, for the massless Einstein-Vlasov system and for sufficiently regular initial data, has been proven by Svedberg in \cite{Svedberg}.